derlin/my-first-project/README.md

 **Arguments**

-Passing an ascii file as first argument will replace the default heart.
+Passing an ASCII art file as first argument will replace the default heart.
 There are also readily available other designs.
 This is the list (use it by passing <name.txt> as first argument):

 * `coeur.txt`: a heart